dec32/chess-style/README.md

 Things would be a lot easier if Google didn't charge me 5 bucks for a developer account.

-## Themes
+## Piece Sets

 [Google Drive](https://drive.google.com/drive/folders/1dFuwtJFKOWIaIIsi3DrpqRRt7ZSW2oC6)

-Themes can be downloaded here.
+Piece sets can be downloaded here.
 All credits go to the original creators.